-Low-level (850-hPa) winds were nearaverage across most of the equatorial Pacific.
+Low-level (850-hPa) winds were near-average across most of the equatorial Pacific.
+Anomalous westerlies were present mostly north of the equator, across the eastern half of the Pacific.

-Easterly upper-level (200-hPa) wind anomalies were apparent in the eastcentral Pacific, with westerly anomalies over the eastern Pacific.
+Easterly upper-level (200-hPa) wind anomalies were observed over the eastcentral Pacific.